jayr-o1/resume-scorer/README.md

 ## Deployment

-### API Deployment to Vercel
+### API Deployment to Render

-The Resume Scorer API is ready for Vercel deployment with a consolidated API implementation in the `api/` directory.
-To deploy:
+The Resume Scorer API is ready for Render deployment.
+For detailed instructions, please refer to the [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) file.

-1. **Ensure you have a Vercel account** - Sign up at [vercel.com](https://vercel.com) if needed

-2. **Install the Vercel CLI:**

-    ```bash
-    npm install -g vercel
-    ```

-3. **Deploy to Vercel:**

-    ```bash
-    vercel
-    ```

-4. **For production deployment:**
-    ```bash
-    vercel --prod
-    ```

-Alternatively, you can set up automatic deployments via GitHub:

-1. Push your code to GitHub
-2. Create a new project on Vercel and connect to your GitHub repository
-3. Configure settings for your deployment
-4. Deploy your project

-**Important Notes for Vercel Deployment:**

--   The API uses the configuration in `vercel.json` which points to `api/index.py`
--   The API provides public endpoints that don't require authentication
--   The Vercel deployment is for the API only - the Streamlit UI must be run separately
+Key features of the Render deployment:
+- Optimized for smaller footprint (under 250MB)
+- Uses CPU-only versions of PyTorch and other large libraries
+- Includes persistent storage for uploaded files and cached models
+- Free tier compatible

 ## Usage